EmiOrellana/economic_pipeline/README.md

   are the natural next step.
 - **No Python tests.** Data quality is covered by 28 dbt tests; the parsing code, which handles three different JSON shapes, is not.
-- **Alpha Vantage's free tier is a hard ceiling** at roughly 25 calls per day.
-Seven of them go to a single run, and the runner starts with an empty cache every time.
+- **Alpha Vantage's free tier is a hard ceiling** at roughly 25 calls per day, which is what the local response cache exists to work around.
 - **The dashboard is the endpoint of a pipeline, not an analysis tool.** The indicators were chosen to exercise two APIs with different shapes, not because they form a coherent analytical set.
 Making series plottable together is not the same as making them comparable, which is why the unit warnings exist.
-- **The scheduled workflow needs the repository to stay alive.** GitHub disables cron schedules in public repositories after about 60 days without activity, and Supabase pauses a free project a week after that.
-GitHub warns by email before it happens.

 ## Notes